First memories of teaching

-Believe it or not, I actually did a little teaching when in high school.
+Believe it or not, I actually did a little teaching stuff, well more like helping when in high school.
 I boarded with other blind people during the week during the last few years of high school.
 While there, I met someone who was to have a huge impact on my life.
 Sister Jean.
 I’m not even sure if she is still alive now, but she was a real help to me and someone I looked up too.

 I also helped another pianist but they required a different tact.
 With them, I noticed they did better after talking me through the process of the piece.
 This person also sang, and I used to record the warmups that I read from braille music.
 We were a group of about 8 singers in the end, and we sang in 3 part harmony.
 How I discovered that is for another post, but we took our singing to a few festivals and had a ball!

-Sister Jean also helped me during a time of musical distress.
+Sister Jean also helped me also during a time of musical distress.
 After discovering in year 12 the huge chunks of the score I wasn’t hearing, a few months later I went to Sister Jean.
 I was really distressed at the time, grieving for something I would never have, thinking my musical life was over for good.
 I went to one of the only people I thought I could.
 She sat me down and told me I was going to make it.
-She helped me learn to read an open score and lots of other things.
+Helped me learn to read open score, and lots of other things.

 I have such strong memories of music in that place and it has still stayed with me years later.